ekg/loq/README.md

-# LOQ - Speech-to-Text Hotkey for Linux
+# loq(uacious)

+## speech-to-text hotkey script

-LOQ is a single script that provides an easy way to transcribe your speech to text using the OpenAI Whisper API.
+`loq` is a single script that provides an easy way to transcribe your speech to text using the OpenAI Whisper API.
 The script is designed to be bound to a hotkey in a Linux desktop environment but should work on macOS or the Windows Linux Subsystem as well.

 ## Setup Instructions: